lmfit/uncertainties/doc/user_guide.rst

 from ``z``.

-More detailed information on the semantics of comparison operators for numbers with uncertainties can be found in the :doc:`tech_guide`.
+More detailed information on the semantics of comparison operators for numbers with uncertainties can be found in the :ref:`Technical Guide
+<comparison_operators>`.

 .. index:: arrays; simple use, matrices; simple use